pradeepsinngh/Quick-Machine-Learning-Notes/exploratory-data-analysis/estimates-of-location.md

 Data scientists are more likely to refer to such values as a metric.

 The difference reflects the approach of statistics versus data science: accounting for uncertainty lies at the heart of the discipline of statistics, whereas concrete business or organizational objectives are the focus of data science.

+## Why use trimmed and weighted mean?

+### Trimmed Mean:
+- A trimmed mean eliminates the influence of extreme values.
+- Eg: In international diving the top and bottom scores from five judges are dropped, and the final score is the average of the three remaining judges.
+This makes it difficult for a single judge to manipulate the score, perhaps to favor his country’s contestant.
+- Trimmed means are widely used, and in many cases, are preferable to use instead of the ordinary mean

+### Weighted Mean:
+there are 2 main reasons --
+ - Some values are intrinsically more variable than others, and highly variable observations are given a lower weight.
+For example, if we are taking the average from multiple sensors and one of the sensors is less accurate, then we might downweight the data from that sensor.
+- The data collected does not equally represent the different groups that we are interested in measuring.
+For example, because of the way an online experiment was conducted, we may not have a set of data that accurately reflects all groups in the user base.
+To correct that, we can give a higher weight to the values from the groups that were underrepresented.